Hemodynamic Surveillance

 The External Constraint Interface loads religious and ethical protocols—from bloodless medicine thresholds to cultural care boundaries.

-Whether your patient is in a metro ICU or a remote rural clinic, Aranga delivers equitable, legally compliant, and culturally safe hemodynamic governance.
+Whether your patient is in a metro ICU or a remote rural clinic, Aranga is designed to support equitable and culturally appropriate clinical decision-making.

 Command Console